 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Complete Monster: The Un-Man, who is heavilily implied, if not outright stated to be Satan.
+Complete Monster: The Un-Man, who is heavily implied, if not outright stated to be Satan.
 He is a source of all evil, trying to corrupt Perelandra in order to lead it to destruction.
-While he isn't "working", he tortures everything he can.
+While he isn't "working", he tortures to the brink of death without killing.

 Also in Perelandra the underground section can be incredibly creepy.
 Not just because most of it takes place in total darkness, but because there are lots of hints that all sorts of bizarre persons and places exist down there and the reader only sees enough of them to hint at it.
 And what little we see is hinted to be not necessarily evil but so foreign to human experience that it's incomprehensible.